-As a result, Symantec Endpoint Protection cannot use the reputation data on the Download Insight servers to evaluate potential threats.
+As a result, Endpoint Protection cannot use the reputation data on the Download Insight servers to evaluate potential threats.

-Symantec Endpoint Protection licenses cannot be activated when using a proxy server.
+- Endpoint Protection licenses cannot be activated when using a proxy server.

-SEP is designed to communicate with certain Internet URLs to validate licenses, submit samples of suspicious files and use the new file reputation security features.
+Endpoint Protection is designed to communicate with specific URLs owned by Symantec to validate licenses, submit samples of suspicious files, and use file reputation security features.

 This system and related URLs are part of Symantec's false positive avoidance system.

 If a sample is not needed because a formal definition is already created, the client will not submit the sample.
-This query response system effectively reduces the network traffic created by SEP and makes SEP more responsive to new and emerging threats.
+This query response system effectively reduces the network traffic created by SEP, and makes SEP more responsive to new and emerging threats.

-Insight reports: Data sent back to the client from a reputation query.
+Data sent back to the client from a reputation query.

-License activation: URL that SEP uses to verify if the license being used is current and active.
+URL that SEP uses to verify if the license being used is current and active.

 URL SEP uses to check the license status.